Dev8683/pvsneslibwiki/Community-FAQ.md

 You probably have an issue with the format of your PVSNESLIB_HOME environment variable.
 The value must be in unix style (**/c/snesdev** instead of **c:\\snesdev**) to avoid this issue.
 The variable can be created with this command line : `setx PVSNESLIB_HOME "/c/snesdev"`

+### <a name="CommonErrorsSection_12"/>On Linux i get : "fatal error: bits/libc-header-start.h"

+When building some tools on Linux like **snestools**, if you get the error _/usr/include/stdlib.h:25:10: fatal error: bits/libc-header-start.h: no such file or directory_, it is related to the -m32 CFLAG provided in the makefile, you probably forgot to install some libraries from gcc.
+For example on Ubuntu, you just have to install **gcc-multilib** by executing `sudo apt-get install gcc-multilib`

 ## <a name="MapsSection"/>Maps